Skip to content

 Efterår i italien

-The Grape Harvest: A Family Tradition
+The Wine Harvest: A Family Tradition

-In the Autumn Woods: Mushrooms and Chestnuts
+In the Forests in Autumn: Mushrooms and Chestnuts

-Tomato Sauce: Family Unity
+Tomato Sauce: Family Ties

 This tradition is repeated from north to south in many Italian homes.
 Each region has its own variation, but the heart of the ritual remains the same: the family coming together around a simple but extraordinary product.

-Olive Oil: The Nectar of Autumn
+Olive Oil: Autumn's Nectar

-Autumn: A Tribute to Life and Flavors
+Autumn: A Tribute to Life and Taste

 Buon appetito!